-Library of Stevens County is seeking a Library Manager (Chewelah).
+Library of Stevens County is seeking a Library Manager (Chewelah) and a Library Assistant I.

 NCW Libraries is seeking a Bilingual Branch Librarian (Mattawa), a Finance Manager (Wenatchee), and a Branch Librarian (Tonasket).

 North Olympic Library System is seeking an Outreach Library Manager.